 In order to get the most physical and psychological benefits of running, a person needs to have the crucial main requirement for any physical exercise: more oxygen in the body cells after exercise.
 This result is easy to achieve with strictly nasal breathing (in and out) during running.
 Then your breathing after exercise will be lighter providing more O2 for brain and body cells.

-Nasal breathing ensures absorption of nasal NO (nitric oxide), and that immediately lowers the heart rate (for the same intensity of exercise).
+Nasal breathing ensures the absorption of nasal NO (nitric oxide), and that immediately lowers the heart rate (for the same intensity of exercise).
 Additional benefits of running with nose breathing include increased CO2 levels in the blood and slower breathing after exercise, which provides more O2 in the body cells.
 Furthermore, running daily with nose breathing mimics high-altitude training due to mild hypoxia.
 You do not need to go to the mountains: get more benefits from running due to nose breathing in and out.

 Soviet and Russian MDs tested thousands of patients and found that daily exercise with nasal breathing only prevents acute exacerbations due to chronic diseases (no exercise-induced asthma, no heart attacks, no strokes, and so on) and gradually improves oxygen transport due to increased CO2 and NO levels in the lungs and arterial blood.
 It also helps with weight loss naturally.

 Natural lifestyle choices before and after breathing retraining